williamthome/euneus/README.md

 # Euneus

-A JSON parser and generator in pure Erlang.
+An incredibly flexible and performant JSON parser and generator.

 Euneus is a rewrite of [Thoas][thoas].